cartilage-ftw/stellar-abun/notes/IRAF_Install.md

-## Troubles I had installing IRAF on Manjaro
+## A bit of trouble I had installing IRAF on Manjaro

+### Update (2022)
+I installed IRAF, X11IRAF and MOOG ([this version](https://github.com/MingjieJian/moog_nosm)) on ArcoLinux this January, and it all went smoothly.
+Perhaps many of the issues I had complained about got patched.
+But this is good news, right?(!)

 ### IRAF
 Firstly, make sure you extract the ```.tar.gz``` properly.
 One problem that I faced was that when I extracted a ```.zip``` some of the files which were supposed to be symlinks (symbolic links) turned out to be normal text files (which was wrong!).